 Can a child grow out of a speech delay?

 Yes!
-Around 70-80% of children that have a speech delay will catch up to their peers, especially if intervention happens sooner rather than later.
+Around 70-80% of children who have a speech delay will catch up to their peers, especially if intervention happens sooner rather than later.

 The anxiety of your child meeting and exceeding the developmental milestones can be overwhelming.
 If your 18-month-old isn’t talking quite yet but understands what you are saying, it’s okay.